chatmail/provider-db/_providers/ukr.net.md

 website: https://www.ukr.net/
 ---

-To use your ukr.net email address with Delta Chat you have to enable access for 3rd party applications through IMAP.
+To use your ukr.net email address you have to enable access for 3rd party applications through IMAP.
 Please see [ukr.net's own article on how to do that](https://wiki.ukr.net/ManageIMAPAccess).